-If a judgment creditor does not renew a judgment on time, then that judgment “lapses.”
-A judgment may also lapse if the creditor doesn’t do anything to execute that judgment for a certain period of time.
+If a judgment creditor does not renew a judgment on time, that judgment “lapses.”
+It may also lapse if the creditor doesn’t do anything to execute that judgment for a certain period.
 When a judgment lapses (or becomes “dormant”), the creditor can no longer legally enforce it.
 That means a creditor cannot garnish your wages, attach your bank account, or seize your property.
-However, a Texas attorney can revive the judgment for an additional two years and start the process anew.
+However, an attorney can revive the judgment for two years and start the process anew.
 See Texas Civil Practice and Remedies Code §34.001; §34.006.

-By way of a court order or filing of an affidavit or another document, the judgment can also be renewed for another cycle, or for another ten (10) years.
-The process can be repeated as needed as long as you stay on top of it, though most creditors will ramp up efforts to collect on a judgment by the end of a first cycle.
+By way of a court order or filing of an affidavit or another document, the judgment can be renewed for another cycle or ten years.
+The process can be repeated as needed as long as you stay on top of it, though most creditors will ramp up efforts to collect on a judgment by the end of the first cycle.

-Therefore, many debtors, thinking themselves free and clear after years of not receiving a late credit card bill, suddenly find themselves receiving letters from attorneys nearly a decade after they stopped paying the bill.
+Therefore, many debtors, thinking themselves free and clear after years of not receiving a late credit card bill, suddenly receive letters from attorneys nearly a decade after they stopped paying it.

 How to Pay a Judgment Against You

-You should consider working with an experienced attorney who will contact your creditor’s attorneys and help you figure out a way of paying a judgment debt that could involve a lump sum payment of a significantly lower figure, or manageable payments on the balance of the judgment stretched over time, or some combination of both.
+You should consider working with an experienced attorney who will help you figure out how to pay a judgment debt that could involve a significantly lower lump sum payment or manageable payments on the balance of the judgment stretched over time.

 Can You Settle a Judgment for Less?

-Yes, you can agree to settle a judgment debt for less even after it has been handed down by the court.
-Often, counsel for debtors will work with creditors as tactical negotiators to reduce a debt payment amount or for payments that are more manageable.
+Yes, you can agree to settle a judgment debt for less, even after the court has handed it down.
+Often, counsel for debtors will work with creditors as tactical negotiators to reduce a debt payment amount or for more manageable payments.

-It is critical to get any agreement in writing before you begin making payments.
+Getting any agreement in writing is critical before you begin making payments.
 Make sure the agreement spells out all the terms of the settlement.
-Once the final payment is made, the creditor will file a Satisfaction of Judgment, which is a public document indicating that the matter has been closed.
-Learning how to settle a judgement in Texas can be complicated — contact a professional if you need help.
+Once the final payment is made, the creditor will file a Satisfaction of Judgment, a public document indicating that the matter has been closed.
+Learning how to settle a judgment can be complicated — contact a professional if you need help.

-Yes.
-Where the plaintiff prevails in his or her lawsuit, then, interest in Texas is designed to make the plaintiff whole for the full value of money he or she should have had since a wrong was committed.
+Do you owe interest on court judgments?
+Unfortunately, yes.
+Where the plaintiff prevails in their lawsuit, interest is designed to make the plaintiff whole for the full value of money they should have had since a wrong was committed.
 This is known as pre-judgment interest.

-Additionally, post-judgment interest covers the period from when the plaintiff wins his or her lawsuit, to when they actually collect their compensation.
-Most lawsuits will involve a defendant having to pay both kinds of interest — pre-judgment interest and post-judgment interest — on court judgments.
+Additionally, post-judgment interest covers the period from when the plaintiff wins their lawsuit to when they collect their compensation.
+Most cases will involve a defendant having to pay both kinds of interest — pre-judgment interest and post-judgment interest — on court judgments.

-Contact the Law Offices of Kretzer and Volberding P.C. for Post-Judgment Help
+Contact the Law Offices of Seth Kretzer for Post-Judgment Help

-Texas judgment collection attorney Seth Kretzer is on your side and knows how to help you pursue justice.
-He has experience with Texas judgment collection cases and will do everything in his power to help you!
+If you have won a judgment or are a debtor with a judgment to pay, you will need a lawyer with the right knowledge and resources to help you.
+Nationwide judgment collection attorney Seth Kretzer is on your side and knows how to help you pursue justice.
+He has experience with federal judgment collection cases and will do everything he can to help you!